bbauska/BI-JS-for-webdev/README.md

 In the next lesson, we will understand about closures and scope chain in JavaScript.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch3-3">3.3 Understanding Closures and the Scope Chain (11:42)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Hi there.
 In the previous lesson, we learned about arrays and objects in JavaScript.

 Now in this lesson we will understand closures and scope chain.

-So let&apos;s get started.
+Let&apos;s get started.
 Before diving into closures, let&apos;s first understand what is scope.

 Scope in JavaScript refers to the visibility and accessibility of variables, functions, and objects in some particular part of your code during runtime.
 JavaScript has function scope which means that variables defined within a function are only accessible within that function.

 This concept helps with variable encapsulation and prevents naming conflicts.
 Let&apos;s understand the scope using an example.

-So let&apos;s go to the Vs code I have index HTML and index JS file linked to each other, and let&apos;s create a function called great.
+Let&apos;s go to the Vs code I have index HTML and index JS file linked to each other, and let&apos;s create a function called great.

 In this function, let&apos;s create a message using const and here we can put let&apos;s say Hello at this point.
 If I do something like console log message, and let&apos;s call great here, if I click on save, let&apos;s go to inspect and to console.

 You can see that we get the output as Hello.
 But if after the greed I try to log this message, you will see that error.
 That message is not defined.

-So in this example the message variable is defined within the great function.
+In this example the message variable is defined within the great function.
 It is accessible and can be used within this function only.

 However, if you try to access this outside of the function like this, you will receive an error because the variable is not defined in that scope.
 Now we can move to the part of closures.

-So closure is a combination of a function and the lexical environment within which that function was declared.
+Closure is a combination of a function and the lexical environment within which that function was declared.

 It allows a function to access variables from its outer scope, even